 Unmarried children beware.
 If you are the unmarried son or daughter of a permanent resident or a U.S. citizen, and you plan to immigrate to the United States as that person's beneficiary, you must not marry before you complete the process of getting a green card (U.S. lawful permanent residence).
 Too many young people have gotten married thinking their new spouse could also come to the U.S., and thereby destroyed their own eligibility for the U.S. visa.

 Why?
 Because you need to not only qualify for the green card when the I-130 petition filed by the U.S. sponsor is first approved on your behalf, but up until when you are actually granted permanent residence.
 In fact, if you come from overseas, you'll need to stay unmarried up until you actually enter the United States with your immigrant visa.

 Here are some examples of how this could play out:

-The marriage issue can be a problem for many young immigrants, who may grow up during the long wait for a visa, and don't want to put their marriage on hold.
-However, they should understand the consequences of marriage before making a decision -- especially if they think that, by getting married, they'll be able to bring their spouse along with them to the United States.
+The marriage issue can be a problem for many young immigrants, who might grow up during the long wait for a visa, and don't want to put their marriage on hold.
+However, they should understand the consequences of marriage before making a decision; especially if they think that, by getting married, they'll be able to bring their spouse along with them to the United States.
 That will not work.

 The truth is likely to come out eventually, for example if the child later files an I-130 petition to bring his or her spouse the United States (which would require submitting a copy of the marriage certificate) or applies to become a U.S. citizen (at which time the immigration authorities will review the person's entire file).